-If the student presents to the school clinic with any of the COVID-19 symptoms, the student will be assessed by the school nurse, if no improvement noted with simple interventions, the student will be considered to have COVID-19 symptoms and will be sent home, will need to follow the COVID-19 return to school protocol.
+If the student presents to the school clinic with any of the COVID-19 symptoms, the student will be assessed by the school nurse.
+If no improvement is noted with simple interventions, the student will be considered to have COVID-19 symptoms and will be sent home and will need to follow the COVID-19 return to school protocol.

 What is the return to school protocol if sent home with COVID-19

 .
-10 days passed since symptoms began and improvement in symptoms, and 24 hours fever free without the use of fever-reducing medication.
+5 days have passed since symptoms began and improvement in symptoms, and 24 hours fever free without the use of fever-reducing medication.

 Will my child be able to go to the nurse?

 Yes.
 However, at this time, we are encouraging classroom care for first aid when possible.
 Teachers will be provided guidance and training as needed for care that can be taken care of in the classroom and will be able to send the student to the school clinic for any care beyond simple first aid.

 Keep your students home if they are sick.
 Please send your students to school after giving them fever-reducing, anti-diarrheal, or anti-nausea medication.
 Encourage healthy habits such as WASHING HANDS FREQUENTLY, teaching your student correctly.
 We recommend wearing a mask, encouraging them to drink plenty of water throughout the day, ensuring your student gets plenty of sleep each night, exercising, healthy eating habits.
 Check with your students frequently.
 Remember mental health is just as important as physical health.

 Medications at school